DhanushA1307/Intern-Project/README.md

 # Intern-Project
-## Regarding Business Analytics to represent the growth of their Company.
+## Regarding Data Analytics to represent the growth of their Company.